Hyarius/2D-Tactical-RPG-engine/README.md

 * Brew

 Setup :
-Simple git clone this repot, 'make install' it than ./TAAG-game to run it
+Simply git clone this repot, open it on a terminal then use the command "make install" Use ./TAAG-game in the folder to launch it
 ```

 ### Linux